Grey-faced petrel: Distribution

-The grey-faced petrel breeds only in the north of North Island, New Zealand.
+The grey-faced petrel breeds only in the north of North Island, New Zealand, from Three Kings Islands in the north to Cape Kidnappers about 600 km south.
+In a recent literature review, 178 different breeding sites in this area.
 Colonies are largely found on offshore islands, although small remnant populations exist on the mainland at several sites, and birds are successfully breeding in areas with sufficient control of invasive mammalian predators such as rats, cats, and stoats.
 The largest breeding colony is found on Moutohora Island, with an estimated 95,000 breeding pairs.
 Outside of the breeding season, individuals range over the subtropical southwest Pacific Ocean, including Australia and Norfolk Island, keeping mainly in the area between 25 and 50 degrees south.
 Vagrants may occasionally enter Antarctic waters.

 Behaviour and ecology

 Breeding

 The first grey-faced petrels begin returning to the colonies from mid-March but most birds don't start cleaning out their breeding burrows until April.
 Courtship peaks from late-April to mid-May.
-The breeding pair then depart on a pre-laying exodus that ranges from 50-70 days for females as they form their large single egg.
+The breeding pair then depart on a pre-laying exodus that ranges from 50 to 70 days for females as they form their large single egg.
 The first eggs are laid from mid-June but laying peaks in the first 10 days of July, with the last eggs laid in late July.
 Incubation lasts for about 55 days, a responsibility shared by both parents - swapping over about every 17 days.
 Males do two long shifts and females one long shift and typically return close to egg hatching.
-Chicks are left alone in burrows by day from 1-3 days of age.
+Chicks are left alone in burrows by day from 1–3 days of age.
 The parents may travel distances of up to 600 km in order to feed their offspring.
 The chick will be fed by the parents for about 120 days before fledging in December or January.
 After breeding the adults mostly migrate across to the seas off eastern and southern Australia to carry out their annual feather moult.